Cycling In Hoi An: Self Guided Routes

 Cycling is undoubtedly one of the best ways to get around Hoi An.
 It simply can’t be beaten for convenience and is great for those on a budget.
 It’s environmentally friendly too, easy to manoeuvre and there’s no engine noise.
 The cycling experience in Hoi An, at times, is blissfully peaceful.

 There are so many varied options for self-guided cycling tours, and literally, there is something for everyone.
 Take a bike mounted shopping spree around Hoi An’s Old Town.
 See how creative you can be at strategically balancing your shopping bags!
 Or, it could be a self-guided cycling tour through the picturesque countryside of Hoi An, watching families of water buffalo, local farmers, and ducks go about their day.
 The flat terrain and closeness of the countryside make it so easy to go on your own cycling adventure in Hoi An.
-So grab a bike and get pedaling!
+So grab a bike and get peddling!